chrvaskos/chrvaskos.com/README.md

 ## [chrvaskos.com](https://chrvaskos.com)

-My personal website/blog built with some of my favorite technologies where I can showcase my work and write articles about anything new I learn & want to share with the tech community.
+My personal website / blog built with some of my favorite technologies where I can showcase my work and write articles about anything new I learn & want to share with the tech community.
 I highly encourage anyone interested in finding out more about me or contacting me to visit it.

 ## The Stack

 Built with:

 - [Next.js](https://nextjs.org/)
 - [TypeScript](https://www.typescriptlang.org/)
 - [twin.macro](https://github.com/ben-rogerson/twin.macro)